akimwong/4_Cgm/README.md

 ### What tools do we have?
 - Inventory tools from TELEFONICA
-- With an Excel sheet for each technical room containing a list of all the circuits to be migrated, which is used to track each project.
-These Excel sheets are shared, and around 10 people input various types of information.
+- An Excel sheet for each technical room containing a list of all the circuits to be migrated, which is used to track each project.
+These Excel sheets are shared, and around 10 people input and update various types of information.

+### What about Excel?
+- Excel is a basic tool, very intuitive, easy to use (and to modify) by anyone.
+- Sharing an Excel file among multiple individuals carries the risk that anyone can modify each other's information (either accidentally or intentionally) without tracking changes.
+It is unknown how long each person takes to input their part of the project.